Steve Mildenhall: Grimsby Town

 In the summer of 2005, Mildenhall moved to Grimsby Town replacing Anthony Williams as the club's number 1 keeper, and was ever present in his only season at Blundell Park.
 During the season Grimsby and Mildenhall notched up a mini run in the League Cup by defeating Derby County and Tottenham Hotspur.
-Grimsby had remained in the automatic promotion places in League Two for the majority of the seasons but fell into the play-off places with two games remaining, meaning they would have to face local rivals Lincoln City in the semi final.
-The Mariners secured a 3-1 aggregate victory but failed to achieve promotion after being defeated in the League Two Play-Off Final at the Millennium Stadium by Cheltenham Town, a team who Grimsby had beaten twice in the league that season.
+Grimsby had remained in the automatic promotion places in League Two for the majority of the seasons but fell into the play-off places with two games remaining, meaning they would have to face local rivals Lincoln City in the semi-final.
+The Mariners secured a 3–1 aggregate victory but failed to achieve promotion after being defeated in the League Two play-off final at the Millennium Stadium by Cheltenham Town.
 This would eventually spell the end for manager Russell Slade who rejected a new contract and decided leave the club for Yeovil Town taking both Mildenhall and Jean-Paul Kalala with him.

 Yeovil Town

-During his time at The Glovers Mildenhall established himself as the club's first choice keeper and became popular amongst their fans being named player of the year as the side reached the 2006–07 League One Play-Off Final at Wembley which they lost to Blackpool However, his second season at Yeovil was disturbed through injury.
+During his time at The Glovers Mildenhall established himself as the club's first choice keeper and became popular among their fans being named player of the year as the side reached the 2006–07 League One play-off final at Wembley which they lost to Blackpool However, his second season at Yeovil was disturbed through injury.
 In mid-September he injured a muscle around his hip against Leyton Orient, which saw him out of action for more than a month.
 On his return to the first team in late October he was unable to help Yeovil as they succumbed to a 2–1 home defeat to Swansea City and Mildenhall was on the sidelines again after injuring his knee ligaments after a clash with Tommy Mooney in the 2–0 away defeat to Walsall in early February.
 Mildenhall was voted BBC south-west footballer of the year for 2007.